About the Catalogue

 For a broader selection of biblical art from Wales, please visit the Imaging the Bible in Wales Database

 Subsequently the Stained Glass in Wales Project (2009-11) added many more examples and expanded the coverage of contemporary glass, as well as medieval examples.
 This was initially funded by the University of Wales Welsh Industries Fund and based at the University of Wales Centre for Advanced Welsh and Celtic Studies.
-Subsequent funding for additional material has generously been provided by the Pilgrim Trust, the Garfield Weston Foundation, the Friends of Friendless Churches and the Glaziers' Trust.
+Subsequent funding for additional material has generously been provided by the Pilgrim Trust, the Garfield Weston Foundation, the Friends of Friendless Churches, the Kempe Trust and the Glaziers' Trust.

 For a fuller description of the origin of the project and an overview of the contents of the Catalogue see the Feature